nilooy/nilooy/README.md

    # A Coder👨‍💻, a Dreamer💭 and a Believer💪 ...

-> I'm a Full-stack developer based in Turin, Italy.
+> I'm a Full-stack engineer based in Turin, Italy.
 I am in love with JavaScript and the more i use it, the more amazing it becomes to me.
 Though i have a long way to go, i really feel the power of coding and came a long way since i started my journey.
 Currently, I'm focused on MERN Stack.
 NodeJs has become the most favorite framework/runtime library of mine and React is the best frontend framework i have ever learnt.
 (Just a personal choice!).<br><br>Apart from coding, i love travelling and also draw futuristic car models in my spare time.

 </div>